DNWMNCR/JavaForSmallTeams/style/80_make_dependencies_explicit.md

 Make sure that the dependencies of a class are clearly visible.

-Always inject dependencies into a class via it's constructor.
+Always inject dependencies into a class using it's constructor.
 Do not use other methods such as setters or annotations on fields.

-Never introduce dependencies via hidden routes such as `Singletons` or `ThreadLocals`.
+Never introduce dependencies using hidden routes such as `Singletons` or `ThreadLocals`.

 ### Details

-Code is easier to understand if the interfaces and classes each object depends on are conspicuous and visible.
+Code is easier to understand if the interfaces and classes that each object depends on are conspicuous and visible.

 The most visible dependencies are the ones that are injected into a method as a parameter.